Web3-Pi/setup-guide/docs/GetStart/pair-devices.md

 - Perform any custom configuration steps that you need
     - Set hostname to _eop-exec_
     - Enable SSH authentication
-    - Set username and password (e.g., _raspberry/raspberry_)
+    - Set username and password (e.g., _raspberry/raspberry_) (Do not change username and password)
-    - uncheck "Eject media when finished"
+    - Uncheck "Eject media when finished"
 - Write the image to the SD card
-- Eject the card and insert it into the first device
+- (optionally) Eject the card and insert it into the device
-- Do not ommit verify step
+- Do not interrupt verify step

 !!! note "Remember the hostname"
     We use mDNS, allowing users to connect to Raspberry Pi with the hostname instead of the IP address after proper installation.